 Join our Support Group

-Are you the parent or guardian of a CHD warrior treated at Children’s?
-Enroll in our support group and join our private Facebook group to connect with other families!
+Are you the parent or guardian of a child treated who has been treated for a CHD?
+Enroll in our support group and join our private Facebook group to connect with other families.

 Learn about CHD’s